lammps/lammps/tools/singularity/README.md

 be reproduced on a specific OS or with specific (mostly older) versions of tools, compilers, or libraries.

+Ready-to-use container images built from these definition files are occasionally uploaded to the container library at sylabs.io.
+They can be found here: https://cloud.sylabs.io/library/lammps/default/lammps_development# and will be signed with the key fingerprint: EEA103764C6C633EDC8AC428D9B44E93BF0C375A

-Here is a workflow for testing a compilation of LAMMPS with a CentOS 7.x container.
+Here is a workflow for testing a compilation of LAMMPS with a locally built CentOS 7.x singularity container.

 ```
 cd some/work/directory